-We have examined Kratzenberg & Associates, Inc. dba Keystone Collections Group's description of its tax collection system throughout the period July 1, 2011, through June 30, 2012 (the "description"), and the suitability of the design and operating effectiveness of controls to achieve the related control objectives stated in the description.
-The description indicates that certain control objectives specified in the description can be achieved only if complementary user entity controls contemplated in the design of Keystone Collection Group's controls are suitably designed and operating effectively, along with related controls at the service organization.
+We have examined Kratzenberg & Associates, Inc. dba Keystone Collections Group's description of its tax collection system throughout the period July 1, 2012, through June 30, 2013 and the suitability of the design and operating effectiveness of controls to achieve the related control objectives stated in the description.
+The description indicates that certain control objectives specified in the description can be achieved only if complementary user entity controls contemplated in the design of Kratzenberg & Associates, Inc. dba Keystone Collections Group's controls are suitably designed and operating effectively, along with related controls at the service organization.
 We have not evaluated the suitability of the design or operating effectiveness of such complementary user entity controls.